 The next step is to evaluate RAD platforms carefully and choose the one that meets your organization’s current and future needs best.

-Kissflow is a no-code RAD platform that allows you to automate business processes.
+Kissflow's Rapid Application Platform allows you to automate business processes.
 It offers all the necessary features you will require to develop and deploy applications at a fast pace.